saumanraaj/QA-Agent/README_AGENT_S.md

     "confidence": 0.0-1.0
 }

-Be strict in your evaluation - only mark as success if the UI clearly shows the expected outcome.
+Be strict in your evaluation - only mark as a success if the UI clearly shows the expected outcome.
 ```

 #### SupervisorAgent Prompt